luke-hill/ruby-training/dice_games/README.md

 # Dice Games

 We can roll dice whilst playing games.
-Here we are going to test 2 simple dice games and work out how we can write the code to simulate rolling the dice in the different situations
+Here we are going to test 2 dice games and write the code that simulates the games being played

 ## Setup